jasonjj333/JavaUI/ItemGeneratorTest/README.md

 A java program using Swing that will create a GUI for Argo Data's Item Generator program.

 ## How to run:
-Build and run **UITest.java** as it is the main Runner for UIFramework2.java.
+Build and run **UITest.java** as it is the main Runner for UIFramework3.java.
 UIFramework.java was an initial attempt and will be deleted or renamed.
-UIFramework2.java creates the UI.
-UIFramework3.java is an update currently in work to use custom icons and layout.
+UIFramework2.java previously created the UI.
+UIFramework3.java is an update currently in work to use custom icons and layout currently creates the UI.

 ## What is implemented:
 - **Output location** combo box created to select local/database location.
 File Chooser opens to